Why Botox® at the Dentist?

 When they inject the anesthetic, they must be aware of how the muscles and nerves will react to the drug.
 In addition, your dentist must know where the nerves in your face and teeth are in order to numb the area properly.

-Therefore, you are likely to have fewer complications with a botox® administration from your dentist.
+Therefore, you are likely to have fewer complications with a Botox® administration from your dentist.

 VIEW MORE POSTS